-Figure 8: Computer output of zone-based damage case, including probability triangle
+Fig.8: Computer output of zone-based damage case, including probability triangle

 - The results with the compartment-based method are essentially the same as with the older PIAS module.
 For SOLAS 1992 calculations $\sum prv$ commonly lie in the range between 0.9 and 1.20.
 For a conventional cargo vessel, a couple of hundred damage cases are typically employed. - The sub-compartment method is a refinement of the compartment-based method.
-As such, the merits and output are comparable to the compartment-based method, although due to the higher level of detail an increased accuracy can be expected.

-• The numerical integration method works as expected.
-With the reconstructed SOLAS 1992 'regulations' the results are more or less the same as for the compartment-based method, which is no surprise because these 'regulations' have been designed to mimic the conventional behavior of SOLAS 1992.
-For SOLAS 1992 and SOLAS 2009, with 0.998 < ∑prv < 1.000 the completeness is pretty high.
+As such, the merits and output are comparable to the compartment-based method, although due to the higher level of detail an increased accuracy can be expected. - The numerical integration method works as expected.
+With the reconstructed SOLAS 1992 'regulations' the results are more or less the same as for the compartment-based method.
+This is no surprise, because these 'regulations' have been designed to mimic the conventional behavior of SOLAS 1992.
+For SOLAS 1992 and SOLAS 2009, with $0.998 < \sum prv < 1.000$ the completeness is high.
 Another phenomenon is the occurrence of zero-compartment damages.
-These are damage cases which can occur, according to the system of regulations, but which lie outside the vessel's hull, e.g. the shaded areas in Fig. 9.
+These are damage cases which can occur, according to the system of regulations, but which lie outside the vessel's hull, e.g. the shaded areas in Fig.9.
 Provided that the vessel complies with the survival criteria in intact condition (which will normally be the case), these damage cases contribute to the attained subdivision index.
-Finally, it can be mentioned that, although the basic algorithm is rather simple, if a small integration increment is applied, the number of integration steps can become so high that the idea that the calculations can be verified by a human must be abandoned.
-Therefore the program is equipped with the option to store all intermediate integration steps in a text file, which could be utilized subsequently by an automated verification system.